Frédéric Prinz von Anhalt

-Frédéric Prinz von Anhalt (born Hans Robert Lichtenberg) is a German-American businessman best known as the last husband and widower of Zsa Zsa Gabor.
-He took on his new name in 1980, after Princess Marie-Auguste of Anhalt adopted him as an adult.
+Frédéric Prinz von Anhalt (né Hans Robert Lichtenberg; born 18 June 1943) is a German-American businessman and socialite.
+In 1980, he was adopted by the elderly Princess Marie-Auguste of Anhalt in exchange for financial support and subsequently changed his surname to Prinz von Anhalt lit.
+'Prince of Anhalt', a title he has since leveraged in his business career.
+After Marie-Auguste's death, he moved to the United States, where he became Zsa Zsa Gabor's ninth and final husband until her death in 2016.

 Early life

-Hans Robert Lichtenberg was born in Wallhausen near Bad Kreuznach in the Rhineland, Germany one of five children.
-His father was a police officer in Germany.
-He was trained as a baker and worked in the central market halls, later on he operated several sauna clubs in the Württemberg region.
+Hans Robert Lichtenberg was born on 18 June 1943 in Wallhausen, near Bad Kreuznach in Rhineland-Palatinate.
+He was one of five children.
+His father was a Kriminalrat (Detective Chief Superintendent) in the Kriminalpolizei whom von Anhalt would later accuse of physical abuse, and his mother was a bookkeeper.
+He was trained as a baker and worked in the central market halls.
+He later operated several men's sauna clubs and a disco in the Württemberg and Dortmund regions and, after settling in Munich, became a loan shark.

 Adoption and professed title

-In 1980, at the age of 36, Lichtenberg was adopted by Marie-Auguste of Anhalt (1898–1983), then in her 80s and whose first husband had been Joachim, son of former German Emperor Wilhelm II.
-Upon adoption, Lichtenberg's name became "Frédéric Prinz von Anhalt" - "Prinz" (Prince) is part of the legal surname in Germany and not a princely title.
-Despite having no claim to royal or aristocratic heritage, Prinz von Anhalt styles himself "Prince Frédéric of Anhalt, Duke of Saxony and Westphalia, Count of Ascania".
-Some reports state that Anhalt claims to have been a childhood friend of Marie Auguste's only biological child, Karl Franz (1916–1975), and that the grieving mother adopted him out of kindness, calling him "Prince" and "Duke of Saxony".
-However, British press reports indicate that Marie Auguste was almost bankrupt and the adoption was a business transaction, allegedly masterminded by Hans Hermann Weyer, a former window dresser who became the honorary consul of Bolivia in Luxembourg.
-Weyer was known for selling certificates of nobility, doctoral degrees from fictitious universities, and other spurious decorations in Germany in the 1960s.
-Lichtenberg was one of about 35 adults adopted by the ex-princess, some then styling themselves Princes of Anhalt.
+In 1980, Lichtenberg was adopted by Princess Marie-Auguste of Anhalt (1898–1983), then in her 80s.
+Upon adoption, Lichtenberg's name became "Frédéric Prinz von Anhalt" – "Prinz" (Prince) is part of the legal surname in Germany and not a princely title any more according to modern German law.
+Despite being unrecognized by the House of Ascania, von Anhalt styles himself "Prince Frédéric of Anhalt, Duke of Saxony and Westphalia, Count of Ascania".

-Regardless of the adoption by Marie-Auguste, a member of the deposed ducal family of Anhalt, the House of Ascania's website makes no mention of Frédéric Prinz von Anhalt, as he is not blood-related.
+Anhalt previously claimed to have been a childhood friend of Marie Auguste's only biological child, Karl Franz (1916–1975), and that the grieving mother adopted him out of kindness.
+However, the adoption was in fact arranged by Hans Hermann Weyer, a prolific orchestrator of honorary consulships, sham degrees, and adult adoptions by former German nobles.
+In exchange for his adoption by Marie-Auguste, von Anhalt paid her DM 2,000 per month until the Princess's death.
+Weyer subsequently criticized von Anhalt, who never paid the bulk of his DM 200,000 adoption fee, as his "most appalling" client.
+Von Anhalt characterized his adoption and subsequent assumption of titles as a "door opener" and "business decision" in a 2018 interview.

+Following his assumption of the "Prinz von Anhalt" name, von Anhalt entered several sham marriages to sell the title and also began to sell knighthoods.
+He also briefly was Prince Regent of the Principality of Sealand.
+The Hollywood Reporter found that von Anhalt had incurred several criminal convictions during his time in Germany, including for assault, burglary, fraud and theft.